Balanced and Aeppli Parameters for the Heterotic Moduli: Introduction

 In the mathematics literature on the heterotic moduli space, we mention \cite{MGF17,MGF-JDG} for a natural construction of the infinitesimal moduli by symmetries in generalized geometry, and \cite{MGF20} for a relation to the deformation theory of holomorphic string algebroids.

 Compared to the works mentioned above, our main focus is the construction of families of solutions.
 Given a path of parameters in cohomology, we explain how to create associated solutions to the system of equations.
-We will show the local existence of solutions under two natural deformation paths, which provides two sets of local moduli coordinates around a given heterotic solution.
+We will prove the stability of the existence of heterotic solutions along these two paths, which provide two sets of local moduli coordinates around a given heterotic solution.

 Our setup here will assume the existence of a background K\"ahler metric.
 In this setup, the first solutions to the heterotic system were constructed by Li and Yau \cite{LY05} by the inverse function theorem.
 This construction was later generalized by Andreas and Garcia-Fernandez \cite{AG2012}.
 A new proof was given in \cite{CPY2022}, where the inverse function theorem was applied in a fixed balanced class.
 Compared to \cite{CPY2022}, the present work uses the implicit function theorem to vary the balanced class parameter.